 Inventories are comprised of raw materials, work in process, finished goods and packaging materials.
 Inventories primarily consist of cannabis plants, dried cannabis, cannabis trim, and cannabis derivatives such as oils and edible products, and accessories.
 Inventories are initially recorded at cost and subsequently at the lower of cost or net realizable value.
-Costs incurred during the growing and production processes are capitalized as incurred, as adjusted for estimated normal capacity and expected yields when incurred.
+Costs incurred during the growing and production processes are capitalized as incurred.
 These costs include direct materials, labor and manufacturing overhead used in the growing and production processes.
 Net realizable value is determined as the estimated selling price in the ordinary course of business less the estimated costs to complete and sell.
 Cost is primarily determined on an average cost basis.
 The Company also reviews inventory for obsolete and slow-moving goods and writes down inventory to net realizable value.